shurillu/CTBot/README.md

 ### Reference
 [Here how to use the library](https://github.com/cotestatnt/AsyncTelegram/blob/master/REFERENCE.md).

++ 1.0.6   AsyncTelegram now can send also pictures
 + 1.0.5   Added possibility to forward a messege to a puclic channel (bot must be one of admins) or to a specific user
 + 1.0.4	  Fixed ArduinoJson ARDUINOJSON_DECODE_UNICODE define
 + 1.0.3   Bug fixes